About API api/bots

 Internal vs User parameters

-are internal data used for the API to deal the bots All other params can be set by the user
+deal and orders are internal data used for the API to deal the bots All other params can be set by the user

-Key function computeAvailableBalance
+Key function computeAvailableBalance for updating balance

 - The function

-to get exchange info of the specifiedpair
+this.props.getSymbolInfo(pair);will trigger the API endpoint/account/symbol/pairto get exchange info of the specifiedpair - Because

-and update the Available balance count.- This is a centralized function, which is triggered by a number of events: changes in base order size, changes in strategy, changes in pair. they will all need to update the balance.
+this.props.getSymbolInfo(pair)is a dispatcher (notice thethis.props), it will dispatch that API call, and triggercomponentDidUpdate() componentDidUpdate()will check for changes in the props, and will trigger thecomputeAvailableBalance()and update the Available balance count.- This is a centralized function, which is triggered by a number of events: changes in base order size, changes in strategy, changes in pair. they will all need to update the balance.

 - Long strategies require the base asset (Binance term)